wxng23/wxng23.github.io/_pages/about.md

 Professional life
 ------
 I worked at Amazon last summer as a software development engineer intern.
-I spent the majority of my time working on an API to make AWS Trusted Advisor's internal code review workflow more efficient.
+Worked on the cloud optimization team creating an API to speed up AWS Trusted Advisor's internal code review workflow.
+Learn more about what Trusted Advisor does [here](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/).

+The summer before that, I worked at an enterprise storage startup called Infinidat as a software engineer intern.
+Mainly focused creating a Retrieval-Augmented Generation reference architecture for clients and developing an internal chatbot.
+Check out this [solution brief](https://www.infinidat.com/en/resource-pdfs/ai-workloads.pdf) that I helped create!

 Everything else
 ------